Skip to main content

 Unlike married couples, you won’t be entitled to a percentage of your partner’s state pension.

 Living with your partner can affect your benefits.
 If you break up this will affect what you can claim too.
 It is important to get all the benefits the law says you are entitled to.
-But, you also need to be clear on what you can and cannot claim depending on who you are living with so that you don’t have to cope with a benefits sanction.
+But, you also need to be clear on what you can and cannot claim depending on who you are living with so that you don’t have to cope with a benefits sanction or overpayment.
 Make sure you know where you stand when it comes to living with someone and your benefits.

 Disclaimer